 Air Vice Marshall Ky became leader of South Vietnam.
 Ky was unpopular with the South Vietnamese people who saw him as having too much to do with foreigners.
-The Vietnamese tradition was one of mistrust of foreigners and American presence in South Vietnam only served to bewilder South Vietnamese peasants and even push them towards acceptance of Ho Chi Minh’s nationalist Communism.
+The Vietnamese tradition was one of mistrust of foreigners.
+The American presence in South Vietnam only served to bewilder South Vietnamese peasants and in some cases pushed them towards acceptance of Ho Chi Minh’s nationalist Communism.

 President Johnson announced that a further 50,000 US ground troops would be sent to Vietnam.